auroflow/wordlist-extractor/README.md

 ## Usage

 ```
-$ python -m epub_wordlist [-h] [-e EPUB] [-k KNOWN_WORDS] [-o OUTPUT]
+$ python -m epub_wordlist [-h] [-e EPUB] [-k KNOWN_WORDS] [-o OUTPUT] [-s]

-optional arguments:
+options:
-  -h, --help            show the help message and exit
+  -h, --help            show this help message and exit
   -e EPUB, --epub EPUB  The epub file to process.
 Default to book.epub.
   -k KNOWN_WORDS, --known-words KNOWN_WORDS
-                        The file containing known words.
-These words are excluded from the word list.
-Default to known-words.txt.
+                        The folder which contain known word files.
+Words in these files are excluded from the word list.
+Default to known-words.
   -o OUTPUT, --output OUTPUT
                         The output file.
 Default to wordlist.txt.
+  -s, --shuffle         Shuffle the word list.
 ```

+The existing files in the `known-words` directory are tailored to my need.
+You can modify, add or delete them as you wish.

 Apart from the files mentioned above, `data/lemma.en.txt` contains word forms that will be treated as one word.